zxc308/P4-tutorials/exercises/basic/README.md

 report the error emitted from the compiler and halt.

-2. `basic.p4` might compile but fail to support the control plane rules in the `s1-commands.txt` through `s3-command.txt` files that `make run` tries to install using the Bmv2 CLI.
-In this case, `make run` will log the CLI tool output in the `logs` directory.
+2. `basic.p4` might compile but fail to support the control plane rules in the `s1-runtime.json` through `s3-runtime.json` files that `make run` tries to install using P4Runtime.
+In this case, `make run` will report errors if control plane rules cannot be installed.
 Use these error messages to fix your `basic.p4` implementation.

 3. `basic.p4` might compile, and the control plane rules might be